kshathishka/collabstudy/README.md

 # CollabStudy - Collaborative Study Platform

-A modern, collaborative study platform built with Angular and Node.js, featuring real-time chat, note sharing, session scheduling, and room management.
+A modern, full-stack collaborative study platform built with Angular and Node.js, featuring real-time chat, note sharing, session scheduling, and room management.
 Designed with Google Classroom-inspired dark theme for a professional and comfortable study experience.

 ## 🚀 Features